joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 When the initial scope isn't well-defined, people fill in the gaps with guesses.
 Those guesses get turned into requirements as work moves forward.

 Different stakeholders have different expectations.
 Without clear agreement on what's in and what's out, each stakeholder adds their own version.
+This is why [working closely with your PM](/working-with-product-managers) on scope definition matters so much.

 PMs want to please stakeholders.
 Tech leads want to please PMs.
 Engineers want to solve problems.
 Everyone's drive is to say yes.
 Nobody's drive is to protect the timeline.
 Learning [when to say no](/when-to-say-no) is one of the most important skills for a tech lead.